BESPlaybook/BESPlaybook/docs/ux/3-3-research.md

 As simple descriptions of a user’s intent and the system’s desired responses to satisfy, use cases help quickly catalog all of a system’s necessary features and interactions.

-## References
+## Reference

-UX Without User Research Is Not UX – Nielsen Norman Group
+- UX Without User Research Is Not UX [https://www.nngroup.com/articles/ux-without-user-research](https://www.nngroup.com/articles/ux-without-user-research)